-The Mississippi National River and Recreation Area usually has 22 active nests each year but this number is growing.
+The Mississippi National River and Recreation Area has a growing population of bald eagles.
+In 2015 there were 46 active bald eagle nests along the 72 mile stretch of river running through the Mississippi National River and Recreation Area.
 Bald eagles may be seen throughout the Park, even in downtown areas along the river.

 The Mississippi National River and Recreation Area and its partners conduct an annual eagle nest survey to better understand and mitigate the challenges faced by these birds.